TxMQ/aviator-zoo-demo/README.md

 Running the Application
 -----------------------
 1. Install docker
-2. Download the Hashgraph SDK.
+2. Download the Hashgraph SDK version 18.12.30.
 The license doesn't explicitly grant permission to redistribute so the files aren't committed directly in the project.
 3. Clone the repository.
 4. Copy swirlds.jar and the data directory from the SDK to /hashgraph workspace/hashgraph
 5. Run `docker-compose up` from the command line